1 Peter

 Instructions for Households (3:1-7)

-Peter addresses wives, urging them to win over unbelieving husbands through reverent and pure conduct rather than outward adornment, and addresses husbands, calling them to live with their wives in an understanding way as fellow heirs of the grace of life, so that their prayers will not be hindered.
+Peter addresses wives, urging them to win over unbelieving husbands through reverent and pure conduct rather than outward adornment, and he addresses husbands, calling them to live with their wives in an understanding way as fellow heirs of the grace of life, so that their prayers will not be hindered.

 Doing Good and Suffering for Righteousness (3:8-22)

-Peter calls all believers to unity, compassion, and blessing in the face of insult, assures them that no one can ultimately harm those who are zealous for good, and urges them to be ready to give a defense for their hope with gentleness and respect — pointing to Christ who suffered once for sins, the righteous for the unrighteous, to bring us to God, and who now reigns at God's right hand with all authorities subject to him.
+Peter calls all believers to unity, compassion, and blessing in the face of insult, assures them that no one can ultimately harm those who are zealous for good, and urges them to be ready to give a defense for their hope with gentleness and respect, pointing to Christ, who suffered once for sins, the righteous for the unrighteous, to bring us to God, and who now reigns at God's right hand with all authorities subject to him.

 Living for God in Light of the End (4:1-11)

-Peter urges believers to arm themselves with Christ's resolve in suffering and to break decisively with their former pagan way of life, reminding them that the end of all things is near and calling them to sober-minded prayer, deep love for one another, generous hospitality, and faithful stewardship of God's gifts for his glory.
+Peter urges believers to arm themselves with Christ's resolve in suffering and to break with their former pagan way of life, reminding them that the end of all things is near and calling them to sober-minded prayer, deep love for one another, generous hospitality, and faithful stewardship of God's gifts for his glory.

 Suffering as Christians (4:12-19)